 True Blood: Season 1

-Movies and television have the tendency of falling into trends.
-When I was a kid many decades ago you couldn’t turn the dial without coming across a medical show and spies abounded in the movie theaters.
+Movies and television tend to fall into trends.
+When I was a kid many decades ago, you couldn’t turn the dial without coming across a medical show and spies abounded in the movie theaters.
 Now it certainly appears that the hot commodity is vampires.
-While they have been a fairly consistent plot device in popular entertainment since the days of silent movie recently these deadly creatures of the night have undergone a makeover that borders on a Renaissance.
+While they have been a fairly consistent plot device in popular entertainment since the days of the silent movie recently these deadly creatures of the night, have undergone a makeover that borders on a Renaissance.
 At one time the vampire was a hideous, misshapen monster roaming the night searching for hapless victims, draining their life’s blood to perpetuate the undead existence of the creature.
-Slowly over the last couple of decades the vampire has been transformed changing from villain to a romantic leading man.
+Slowly over the last couple of decades, the vampire has been transformed changing from villain to a romantic leading man.
 They have become the undisputed sex symbol for the millennium.
-On the surface this may seem strange but there are elements of the classic vampire that are conducive to being ‘sexy’.
+On the surface, this may seem strange, but there are elements of the classic vampire that are conducive to being ‘sexy.’
 They can move about only at night making them dark, mysterious and exotic.
 Added to this there is that whole drinking blood thing.
-In almost every human culture there is some form of vampire myth.
-Just as universal is how blood is held as equivalent to life.
+In almost every human culture there is some form of the vampire myth.
+One aspect of the genre that is universal is how blood is equated to life.
 This just reinforces the contrast of danger and allure held by vampires in storytelling.
-Most recently the trend of romantic vampires has taken on the most lucrative and explosive markets in entertainment; the tweens.
+Most recently the trend of romantic vampires has taken on the most lucrative and explosive markets in entertainment, the tweens.
 These not quite teenaged youngsters control billions in revenue and the studios have noticed.
-In the venue of premium cable networks the latest entry is also one of the best, HBO’s ‘True Blood’.
+In the venue of premium cable networks, the latest entry is also one of the best, HBO’s ‘True Blood.’
 Once again there tagline ‘it’s not television, it’s HBO’ is proven true.
 This turned out to be one of the most imaginative and well presented new series to come around in a very long time.

-Watching the series each week during its original was a whole lot of fun but the home theater release kicks the experience up to a whole new level.
-For high end cable the best you can hope for is 1080i and Dolby 5.1.
-With the Blu-ray release the upgrade to 1080p and DTS-HD MA 5.1 is staggering.
+Watching the series each week during its original was a whole lot of fun, but the home theater release kicks the experience up to a whole new level.
+For high-end cable, the best you can hope for is 1080i and Dolby 5.1.
+With the Blu-ray release, the upgrade to 1080p and DTS-HD MA 5.1 is staggering.
 There is a level of realism is something that will make showing off your system a joy.
 The new extras are among the most imaginative I have ever seen adding a new degree of understanding and enjoyment.
-One of the best are little side video comments made by Nelsan Ellis in his flamboyant series persona of Lafayette Reynolds.
+One of the best is little side video comments made by Nelsan Ellis in his flamboyant series persona of Lafayette Reynolds.
 This is one of the best things to come along in a very long while and resets the bar for vampire fiction.

-Get the dirt on everyone in town when Lafayette lets loose with secrets about Tara's unrequited crush on Jason, they history of the Stackhouse of Bon Temps and more! - Take a bite out of True Blood history and find out how your favorite vampires were "made"
+Get the dirt on everyone in town when Lafayette lets loose with secrets about Tara's unrequited crush on Jason, the history of the Stackhouse of Bon Temps and more! - Take a bite out of True Blood history and find out how your favorite vampires were "made."